 Managing your time: Overall, this is probably the most important factor to get to grips with when you work for yourself.
 Time is a literal asset.
 It IS money, so every minute counts.
 That means forgetting about the dishwasher, checking your inbox or updating social media every five minutes.
 I’ve found that it’s so important to schedule time to catch up with tasks like these, and focus my main efforts on earning money.

 THE BIG PICTURE

-I’ve also learned to break down each goal into smaller goals, smaller steps, so that I don’t feel overwhelmed by the mass of everything that I have to cope with.
+I’ve also learned to break each goal into smaller goals, smaller steps, so I don’t feel overwhelmed by the mass of stuff I need to manage.

 So over to you.
-How are you managing to get past the small stuff in your business?
+How do you get past the small stuff?

 featured image credit: Unsplash